Skip to content

 How to set custom icons

-A quick reminder if you’re new to the world of iOS theming: to set a custom app icon, open the Shortcuts app and press + to make a new shortcut.
-Add the Open App action with your chosen app selected.
+To set a custom app icon, open the Shortcuts app and press + to make a new shortcut.
+Add the Open App action and select your app of choice.
 Hit the Share button at the bottom of the screen and choose Add to Home Screen.

-Here, you can type the name of the app and tap the default icon to choose a new one.
-Choose a photo to crop down to a square, then hit Add and you’re all set!
+Here, you can type the name of the app and tap the icon preview to set a new one.
+Choose a photo from your camera roll to crop down to a square, then hit Add and you’re all set!
 Repeat for as many apps as you need and return to the Home Screen to see your handiwork.

 Now you know how to make the shortcuts, let’s get back to sourcing the images we need.